 The guide will show you how to make a bootable Lion OS X image that can be used on VMware or any Intel-based physical computer.
 I managed to install Mac 10.7 Lion onto my Windows 7 32-bit by following the steps in this article!

 NOTE: The guide you are reading now was published over ten years ago.
 But if your goal is still installing older versions of Mac OS X on old hardware, then this article will be invaluable for helping get the job done!

 1) Working Snow Leopard Virtual Machine in VMware or VirtualBox

-1) There are no boot loaders available to boot the original Lion installer in VMware.
+1) There are no boot loaders available to boot the original Lion installer file in VMware.

-2) The installation package available in DMG file can’t be installed in virtualization platform.
+2) The installation package is available in the DMG format that can’t be used in the virtualization platforms.

-1) Attach a 5GB new virtual hard disk (VMDK) file to working Snow leopard Virtual machine.
+1) Attach a new 5GB virtual hard disk (VMDK) file to a working Snow leopard Virtual machine.

 2) Press Initialize when you start the Mac OS X virtual machine.
-Create a partition with following configuration in newly attached 5GB virtual hard disk.
+Create a partition with the following configuration for the newly attached 5GB virtual hard disk.

 - Name – LionInstaller